V4Fire/Client/src/core/component/decorators/watch/README.md

 }
 ```

-To listen an event you need to use the special delimiter ":" within a watch path.
+In order to listen to an event, you should use the special delimiter `:` within a watch path.
-Also, you can specify an event emitter to listen by writing a link before ":".
+You can also specify an event emitter to listen to by writing a link before `:`.
-For instance:
+Here are some examples:

-1. `':onChange'` - the component will listen its own event `onChange`;
+1. `:onChange` - the component will listen to its own event `onChange`.
-2. `'localEmitter:onChange'` - the component will listen an event `onChange` from `localEmitter`;
+2. `localEmitter:onChange` - the component will listen to an `onChange` event from `localEmitter`.
-3. `'$parent.localEmitter:onChange'` - the component will listen an event `onChange` from `$parent.localEmitter`;
+3. `$parent.localEmitter:onChange` - the component will listen to an `onChange` event from `$parent.localEmitter`.
-4. `'document:scroll'` - the component will listen an event `scroll` from `window.document`.
+4. `document:scroll` - the component will listen to a `scroll` event from `window.document`.

-A link to the event emitter is taken from component properties or from the global object.
+A link to the event emitter is taken either from the component properties or from the global object.
-The empty link '' is a link to a component itself.
+An empty link `''` refers to the component itself.

-Also, if you listen an event, you can manage when start to listen the event by using special characters at the
+If you are listening to an event, you can manage when to start listening to the event by using special characters at
-beginning of a watch path:
+the beginning of a watch path:

-1. `'!'` - start to listen an event on the "beforeCreate" hook, for example: `'!rootEmitter:reset'`;
+1. `'!'` - start to listen to an event on the `beforeCreate` hook, e.g., `!rootEmitter:reset`.
-2. `'?'` - start to listen an event on the "mounted" hook, for example: `'?$el:click'`.
+2. `'?'` - start to listen to an event on the `mounted` hook, e.g., `?$el:click`.

-By default, all events start to listen on the "created" hook.
+By default, all events start being listened to on the `created` hook.

 ```typescript
 import iBlock, { component, field, watch } from 'components/super/i-block/i-block';